 The BBB has closed 21 complaints against Pinnacle Recovery in the past three years, with 5 closed in the past twelve months.
 The majority of complaints allege problems with billing and collections.
 In addition, since March 2015, the Consumer Financial Protection Bureau (CFPB) has received 21 complaints about Pinnacle, and Justia lists at least 7 cases of civil litigation naming PRI as a defendant.

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely PRI would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 In June 2016, a complainant indicated he had been having difficulty with the billing for a timeshare formerly owned by his wife, who had passed away about eight months earlier.
 The complainant indicated he had nothing to do with managing the property and knew nothing about their billing practices since she had purchased it prior to their marriage.
 Regardless, he informed them from the time of her death and for the next five months that she had passed away, but his registered letters and phone calls went unanswered.
 Subsequently, the account was turned over to PRI.
 Pinnacle representatives began phoning the complainant “constantly,” asking for the complainant’s wife.
 The complainant allegedly informed them on several occasions that she was deceased and that requesting payment for a bill he had never received was absurd.
 Nonetheless, the following day, he received another phone call from the same individual he had previously informed of his wife’s death, who again asked to speak to the complainant’s wife.
 When the complainant called PRI, he asked the representative about his conduct and why he had still not received a bill.
 The Pinnacle representative responded only that he would put a bill in the mail.
 After a week, the complainant still had not received a bill, so he called PRI again, and they said they would send another one.
 The complainant finally received two bills, each for a different amount.
 The complainant paid the lower of the two bills, which matched the amount owed as indicated on Pinnacle’s website, and printed a payment confirmation and receipt.
 A week later, the complainant received a letter from PRI indicating they were going to report his late wife’s delinquency to the credit reporting agencies.